 If you are terminated from employment, you have the option to roll over all or a portion of your 403b assets to another eligible plan.
 This is a non-taxable event.

-If the money you wish to roll is with an active provider, contact them directly to request the required paperwork .
-If the money you wish to roll is with an inactive provider, call them and ask if there are restrictions or penalties.
+If the money you wish to roll is with an active provider, contact them directly to request the required paperwork.
+Before rolling your money, ask you provider if there are restrictions or penalties .